Skip to main content

 Visa Availability and Concurrent Filing

 You may file your petition and application concurrently when there is a visa number immediately available at the time of filing.
-Concurrent filing is always allowed for all immediate relatives of a United States citizen, since there are no numeric limitations in this category.
+Concurrent filing is always allowed for all immediate relatives of a United States citizen because there are no numeric limitations in this category.
 However, in some categories, even if there is a visa number available at the time of filing, you may not be allowed to file concurrently unless you have an approved basis of eligibility (that is, an approved petition) before being allowed to file for adjustment of status.
-For more information on if you can file concurrently, refer to the instructions on your immigrant petition:
+For more information on whether you can file concurrently, refer to the instructions on your immigrant petition:

 • Form I-130, Petition for Alien Relative